HebeHH/ysc2229-part-one/README.md

 ## Project Structure

-The libraries are defined in the correswopnding files under `lib` and the executables are `runners`.
+The project only contains libraries, which are all are defined in thefolder `lib`.

 To build everything that is meant to be installed in this project,
 type: